When are property taxes due?

 Treasurer mailing address: 501 N. Maple #210, Blackfoot, ID 83221

 Pay in Person at the Treasurer’s Office, 501 N. Maple Blackfoot, ID.
 Office hours are 9-5 Monday - Friday.
 We accept checks, cashier’s checks, money orders and cash.
 Credit and Debit cards are accepted for "in person" tax payments.
-There is a fee of 2.5% for credit cards and $3.95 for debit cards.
+There is a fee of 2.5% for this service.

 Pay by drop box at the entrance to the east parking lot for after-hours or weekend payments.
 The 5:00 p.m. deadline on December 20th and June 20th also applies to the drop box.